GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 ### Message Listener

-The `MessageListener` class allows other scripts to add, remove listeners for `Message Events` through the `GameManager`, and keeps track of `MessageEvents` of the same type in an `IList`.
-It also provides a method for publishing `Message Events` over the `Message Bus`:
+The `MessageListener` serves a crucial role within our messaging system.
+Acting as an intermediary, it tracks and manages `Message Events` using an `IList`.
+This class allows scripts to register or publish specific `Message Events` via the `Message Bus`.
+In the details below, we'll break down its structure and the methods.

 ```csharp
 using System;